benmangold/benmangold.com/_posts/building-benmangold-dot-com-1.md

 My go-to approach for those sites was a static website written in [React](https://reactjs.org/) with [Gatsby](https://www.gatsbyjs.com/) deployed to a manually-configured, public-facing [S3](https://aws.amazon.com/s3/) Bucket on AWS, the domain name bought and DNS managed in AWS [Route53](https://aws.amazon.com/route53/).

+Gatsby allows me to write a React app with lots of syntactic sugar, and easily compile down efficient static assets for production.
+Those get uploaded to S3 and are thus made available to the world.

 The most critical downside of my initial approach was a lack of automation.
 Manual configuration and deployment is a long-term untenable tech debt.
 After all, the real work of the project is the _writing_, isn't it?

 ### Previous benmangold.com Tech Stack